techiediaries/techiediaries/_posts/2020/angular-9/components/2018-04-10-angular-9-components-example.md

 A component has also one or more associated stylesheet files for adding styles to the component view.
 These files can be in many formats like CSS, Stylus, Sass or Less.

+## Components with Angular 9 Example

-Head back to your project in Stackblitz, open the `src/app/app.component.ts` file, you should find the following code:
+Head back to your Angular project in Stackblitz, open the `src/app/app.component.ts` file, you should find the following code:

     import { Component } from '@angular/core';